United Kingdom - Nutrition

 The UK has helped to mobilize the global community to combat undernutrition, hosting the ‘Hunger Summit’ during the London Olympics in 2012 and co-hosting the Nutrition for Growth (N4G) Summit in 2013.
 Since then, the UK has not made any substantial new commitments; at the 2017 N4G summit, they reiterated their commitments made at the 2013 summit, including to spend £575 million (US$767 million) on nutrition-specific goals and reach 50 million people by 2030.
 The UK was collaborating with the government of Japan on the organization of the 2020 Global Nutrition Summit.
 DFID was also supportive of the global ‘Scaling Up Nutrition’ (SUN) movement and has supported programs in more than 15 countries to expand nutrition.

-DFID shapes the UK’s policy on nutrition
+DFID was responsible for shaping the UK’s policy on nutrition

 DFID was responsible for decision making on nutrition-specific and nutrition-sensitive programs in low-income countries.
 Within partner countries, DFID sought to promote multi-sectoral, integrated programs relating to nutrition.
 The nutrition team within the Human Development Department of DFID led policy engagement, in collaboration with program teams covering health, agriculture, water, sanitation, and hygiene (WASH), and social protection.
 It is unclear at this stage what the new management structures for UK’s nutrition policy within the Foreign, Commonwealth and Development Office (FCDO) will be.